Use Renewable Energy

 epa.gov The Green Power Partnership is a program that helps the procurement of green power by offering expert advice, technical support, tools and resources.

-naturalhomes.org lists workshops from around the world related to renewable energy.
+naturalhomes.org lists workshops from around the world, some relating to renewable energy.

 solarenergy.org Solar Energy International on-line courses.